 NOTE: Tokens should not be shared publicly.
 Please save them somewhere safe.

 To use the

+a query parameter of the same name.
 This access token remains good for the amount of seconds specified by the

 expires_in field.
 After that time passes you will need to refresh your token, which is covered in the final step of this walkthrough.